muskanyadav1134/catalog_problemsolution/README.md

-After running the code it will ask for the inputs as below;
+After running the code it will ask for the inputs as below:

 FOR TESTCASE 1